Which Lawns have the best durability?

 Physical characteristics:

 The physical characteristic of a lawn that most affects durability is the type(s) of runners it has.
 There are two types of runners, those being stolons, which spread on the surface, and rhizomes, which spread underground.
 Rhizomes are the types of runners that are considered invasive.
 Because they spread underground, they can invade areas such as garden beds.
 There is no doubt that this is undesirable, and it’s a factor that causes many people to steer away from lawns that have them.
 What I can say here is that lawns that have rhizomes are unquestionably more durable than lawns that don’t.
 While they are invasive and, therefore, have higher maintenance, invasive may be just what you need.
 For example, a lawn with rhizomes is almost essential if you have pet traffic.
 It’s the rhizomes that give the lawn the capacity to recover quickly while being pounded by your favourite furry friend.
 People often ask for a lawn that is durable and non-invasive at the same time.
 Unfortunately, such a lawn doesn’t exist for Adelaide’s climate.
-Non-invasive lawns can be durable, just nowhere near the level that lawns with runners are.
+Non-invasive lawns can be durable, but they are nowhere near the level of lawns with runners.

 What are the most durable lawns?